-In our chat, Steve describes the water as “mesmerising”, the impression I got of all Portloe on this re-visit.
-I wandered through the early morning village, as if in a dream.
+In the interview below, Steve describes the water as “mesmerising”, an impression that I gained about all of Portloe on this visit.
+To wander through the early morning village was to be in a dream.
 The still morning, with a misty air quality, was soporific and enchanting.
-At low tide, the inshore fishing boats, Jasmine and Katie Lil, were safely harboured.
+At low tide the inshore fishing boats, Jasmine and Katie Lil, were safely harboured.
 I passed them on my way down to the shoreline, to gaze back up the valley at this ancient village.

-With Steve, above Portloe, early in the late spring morning.
+With Steve, above Portloe early in a late spring morning.

-The harbour and village, at low tide from above.
+The harbour and village, as seen from above at low tide.

-One of my favourite manonabeach trips.
-I arrived before dawn to get two good films of the attractive fishing village waking up at high tide.
-Portloe is a quaint, upmarket holiday destination now, featuring the Lugger Hotel and many holiday cottages, as well as any facilities you might want on holiday in Cornwall.
-I will never forget my experience of seeing the real Cornwall of fishing still thriving here.
+This is an early favourite visit from the manonabeach® series.
+I arrived before dawn to enjoy the attractive fishing village waking up at high tide.
+Portloe is a quaint, upmarket holiday destination now, yet I will never forget my experience of seeing the other Cornwall of fishing still thriving here.

 Chris and Dave launch their two fishing boats at Portloe.